Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 a case, the Motosuiveur\ :sup:`®` stops the load almost immediately, with damping effect and without overspeed (hydraulic chamber).

-The torque limiter, which is situated between the main motor and the gear box smooth the static and dynamic overloads.
+The MS Torque Limiter, which is situated between the main motor and the gear box smooth the static and dynamic overloads.

 The Motosuiveur® interprets and executes the same commands as the main